IoT Hub Device Provisioning Service concepts

 There are two types of enrollments supported by Device Provisioning Service:

 An enrollment group is a group of devices that share a specific attestation mechanism.
-All devices in the enrollment group present X.509 certificates that have been signed by the same root or intermediate Certificate Authority (CA).
-Enrollment groups can only use the X.509 attestation mechanism.
+Enrollment groups support both X.509 as well as symmetric.
+All devices in the X.509 enrollment group present X.509 certificates that have been signed by the same root or intermediate Certificate Authority (CA).
+Each device in the symmetric key enrollment group present SAS tokens derived from the group symmetric key.
 The enrollment group name and certificate name must be alphanumeric, lowercase, and may contain hyphens.

 We recommend using an enrollment group for a large number of devices that share a desired initial configuration, or for devices all going to the same tenant.